Yang Deng

 That question turned out to be bigger than metamaterials.
 Surrogates, inverse design, Bayesian optimization, active learning — each a different way of stretching a simulation budget further.
 My thesis pushed a five-orders-of-magnitude speedup on one benchmark.
 My best papers are the ones that say clearly what would generalize and what wouldn't.

-At KronosAI I get to build the infrastructure for that at production scale — connecting physics simulations to AI interfaces, writing the benchmarks that keep the agents honest.
+At an early-stage AI startup I built the infrastructure for that at production scale — connecting physics simulations to AI interfaces, writing the benchmarks that kept the agents honest.
 I joined as the 2nd engineer because the chance to shape something from near-zero matters more to me than most things.

 Where I've been